 We need to preserve and build around our historic roots.
 At the same time, there’s plenty we can do to bring Farmington up to speed in the 21st century.

 That doesn’t sit well with me.
-And it’s because I’m thinking with a different mindset than many of our current city leaders.
+And it’s because I’m thinking with a different mindset than many city leaders.
 Instead of pouring money into building new supersized housing complexes downtown, I’d rather invest in improving our neighborhoods.

 It’s a bottom-up, not top-down, approach.
 It means going out and talking to people about what the city could do better for them.
 It means asking for feedback about the kinds of development that people do want to see.
 Maybe forming a new committee that would lead to (for example) better walkability.

 These are things everyone in the city can benefit from.
-And I’m in this race to speak out for things that matter most to our community.
+And I’m dedicated to speaking out for things that matter most to our community.
+My term expires in November 2021, and I will be busy knocking doors, fundraising, and running for re-election the summer of 2021.
 Join me!